Send the link below via email or IMCopy

 Africa also showing signs of nationalist unrest.
 Egypt best example.
 OTT, BR, and FR all had stakes in Egypt.
 FR started the Suez Canal, but then BR invaded EG to "help them rule."

 India had the India National Congress and the Muslim League that were working towards independence.

 SP and PORT lose power due to independence movements and SP's loss in the SP-AM War.

 Ottoman Empire starting to shrink (Greece independent) and lost some Balkan regions as well as new Arab unrest in the Middle East (wanted to be independent from OTT).
-Was also weakened from the Crimean War against RU (BR and FR backed the OTTs).
+Was also weakened from the Crimean War against RU (BR and FR backed the OTTs and won).